cnc45333/cs1302-ce27-1/README.md

    called `cs1302-ce27-ce28` with a primary package called `cs1302.sorting`, then change into that directory and do the following:

-   1. Delete the Maven-generated driverand the unit test files:
+   1. Delete the Maven-generated driver and the unit test files:

       ```
       $ rm -f src/main/java/cs1302/sorting/App.java